The physical mission of Breaking the Cycle South Pole is to make the first bicycle crossing of the Antarctic continent via the South Pole.

 - Work with sponsors to design the most effective campaigns before, during and after the expedition.

-Check out the generic brochure for potential partners:
+Check out the executive summary for potential partners: